Making Student Research More Fun and Efficient

 The evolution of student research

 There is no doubt doing research and completing a research paper has changed significantly from when I was doing it in the late 90’s and early 2000’s.
-Students don’t necessarily have to spend time looking through a card catalog, writing down the call numbers of books, or going on a physical scavenger hunt for the sources.
+Students don’t necessarily have to spend time looking through a card catalog, writing down the call numbers of books, or going on a physical scavenger hunt in the library for the sources.
 Those long nights of looking through microfilm are gone for good.

 Today a student can simply go to Google and have millions of resources at their fingertips.
 Seems wonderful, but then I ask myself: